Selected Publications

 📄 Read the paper

 This paper defines a new benchmark for few-shot learning in document-level relation extraction.
-It addresses the lack of scalable, domain-specific datasets and introduces a novel strategy for building more realistic NLP benchmarks.
+It addresses the lack of scalable, domain-specific datasets and introduces a strategy for building more realistic NLP benchmarks in low-resource settings.

 M. Färber